As China tries to reassure on yuan stability, investors see depreciation

 “It’s very dangerous if the market keeps thinking the yuan needs to depreciate more,” said a senior portfolio manager at an Asian asset management firm in Hong Kong.

-“The central bank has successfully stabilized the market for now,” he said, declining to be identified because he is not authorized to speak publicly to the media.
+“The central bank has successfully stabilised the market for now,” he said, declining to be identified because he is not authorised to speak publicly to the media.
 “However, I do not think the market expectation of a weaker yuan has been changed and many people believe it will fall around 5 percent this year.”

 The yuan has already fallen 3 percent against the dollar following the devaluation, which added fuel to a stocks’ slump and flight of capital out China.